ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ## Trying multi-agent example

 In the example we create an agentflow that uses LLMs from the Ollama service that we deployed earlier on the GKE cluster alongside with the Flowise.
 All nodes of the example agentflow use only locally deployed LLMs that are served by Ollama.

-All data such as agentflows and chat conversations are persisted in the CloudSQL instance that is created by the Terraform.

 ### Load the example agentflow